17th Battalion (Parachute), Royal Malay Regiment

 The 17th Battalion (Parachute), Royal Malay Regiment (Batalion ke-17, Rejimen Askar Melayu Diraja (Payung Terjun)), abbreviated 17 RAMD (Para) from its local name, is a battalion-sized airborne infantry unit of the Malaysian Army's Royal Malay Regiment.
 Since 10 October 1994, 17 RAMD has been a part of the 10th Parachute Brigade.

-The current commander of the 17 RAMD (Para) is Lieutenant Colonel Mohd Ramzan bin Che Ani.
+The current commander of the 17 RAMD (Para) is Lieutenant Colonel Andy Herman Rahimi.

 History

 Formed as an infantry unit

 On 1 August 1970, the Ministry of Defense established the 17 RAMD as an infantry company in Kementah Camp, Kuala Lumpur as part of Operation Pembena.
 The pioneer team consists of only one officer and ten other ranks.
 Captain H.T Sharif Abdul Gaffur was tasked with expanding the unit to operational size.
 Captain Sharif was able to increase the unit's strength to three officers and 57 other ranks by 9 November 1970, and the unit was transferred to Majidee Camp in Johor Bahru.
 The unit was upgraded to battalion size on 23 November 1970, and Lieutenant Colonel Adam Abu Bakar was appointed as the first Commander of 17 RAMD.
 On 23 November 1970, the 17th RAMD became operational.

 In November 1982, 17 RAMD were assigned to the 7th Infantry Brigade and relocated to Kukusan Camp in Tawau to serve under the Army East Field Command.
 Four years later, the 17 RAMD was reassigned to Army West Field Command and transferred to the 1st Infantry Brigade.
 The garrison was also relocated to Terendak Camp in Malacca.